Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Bounding the Number of Vertices

-It is then possible to extend the methodology of \cite{DBLP:journals/corr/abs-2106-05997} but for verifying GNNs.
-An efficient SMT encoding of GNN verification tasks would be a contribution of its own.
-We merely propose a proof of concept and a baseline for future research.
-See Appendix~\ref{appendixsection:toolperformance} for details.
-Our implementation proposal is a Python program that takes a quantized GNN $\aGNN$ as an input, a precondition, a postcondition and a bound~$N$.
-It then produces a C program that mimics the execution of $\aGNN$ on an arbitrary graph with at most~$N$ vertices, and embeds the pre/postcondition.
-We then apply ESBMC (SMT-based context-bounded model checker) \citep{esbmc2024} on the C program.
+It is possible to extend the methodology proposed in \cite{DBLP:journals/corr/abs-2106-05997} to the verification of Graph Neural Networks.
+However, an efficient SMT encoding for GNN verification tasks would constitute a substantial contribution in itself.
+In this work, we therefore restrict ourselves to a proof of concept that establishes a baseline for future research (see Appendix~\ref{appendixsection:toolperformance} for performance details).
+For the verification task, we employ ESBMC (Efficient SMT-based Context-Bounded Model Checker)~\cite{esbmc2024}.
+The verification workflow (Figure~\ref{fig:model_to_esbmc} in Appendix~\ref{sec:Experiments}) translates a trained PyTorch model into C code that can be analyzed by ESBMC, embedding the corresponding preconditions and postconditions.